 Sleeping in a chair may seem odd at first but strange things happen when we are asleep so why not give this relaxing position a chance?

-Researchers report significant reduction of severity of pain due waking hours as well as improved overall quality-of life while resting.
+Researchers report a significant reduction in severity of pain due to waking hours as well as improved overall quality-of life while resting.

 - Improvement In Breathing